js141199/Terminal-Based-File-Explorer/README.md

     - g++ main.cpp
     - ./a.out

-### Normal mode: The list of functionalities that will be provided.
+### Normal mode: The list of functionalities that application provides.

 - Display a list of directories and files in the current folder
     - Every file in the directory will be displayed on a new line with